 What You Can Expect

-Your third day will be spent outside of Lisbon, where you’ll visit the beautiful towns of Sintra and Cascais, see Pena Palace and drive along the Estoril Coast.
+Spend your other day outside of Lisbon to visit the beautiful towns of Sintra and Cascais, see Pena Palace and drive along the Estoril Coast.

 Day 2: Lisbon (B, D)

 After breakfast, explore Lisbon on a small-group guided walking tour with food and wine tastings.
-Visit the Mouraria district and learn about Fado, Portugal's UNESCO-listed music genre.
+Visit the Mouraria district and learn about Fado, Portugal's UNESCO World Heritage–listed music genre.
 Walk around Rossio Square and Carmo Square, and go up to the top of the Santa Justa funicular.
 Walk through the old district of Chiado, home to boutiques and old bookstores, and compare it with Bairro Alto, Lisbon’s bohemian district.
-Then take a short ferry ride on the River Tagus toward Cacilhas.
-Your tour ends at a local seafood restaurant overlooking Tagus River, where Portuguese rice with shrimps and sparkling green wine awaits you (food and wine tastings are included).

-In the evening, explore more of Lisbon on a small-group sunset walking tour (March to October only).
+In the evening, explore more of Lisbon on a sunset walking tour (March to October only).
 Walk along the former site of the Sant Antão gates (the old city's main entrance) and see the Casa Alentejo, which showcases the culture and food of the Alentejo region.
-Enjoy a short ride on a vintage tram to Our Lady of the Hills (Nossa Senhora do Monte), and admire the 25th of April Bridge, the Cristo Rei statue and the castle of São Jorge.
-In Graça, enjoy a refreshing beer (included), and then go to a local restaurant in the Alfama district to sample traditional Portuguese tapas, Ginjinha liqueur and wine while you listen to the rhythms of Fado.
-Outside the season, enjoy free time to relax, go shopping or explore Lisbon on your own.
+Enjoy a short ride on a vintage tram to Our Lady of the Hills (Nossa Senhora do Monte), and admire the 25th of April Bridge, the Cristo Rei statue and São Jorge Castle.

 Accommodation: Same hotel in central Lisbon